WebAssembly/binaryen/README.md

  * Reference interpreter lacks module importing support; imports are Nop'ed in native builds, but enabled in emcc builds (so wasm.js works).
  * Memory section needs the right size.

+## FAQ

+### How does `asm2wasm` relate to the new WebAssembly backend which is being developed in upstream LLVM?

+This is separate from that. `asm2wasm` focuses on compiling asm.js to WebAssembly, as emitted by Emscripten's asm.js backend.
+This is useful because while in the long term Emscripten hopes to use the new WebAssembly backend, the `asm2wasm` route is a very quick and easy way to generate WebAssembly output.
+It will also be useful for benchmarking the new backend as it progresses.

-## Why the weird name for the project?
+### Why the weird name for the project?

 **Binaryen** is a combination of **binary** - since WebAssembly is a *binary* format for the web - and **Emscripten** - which it can integrate with in order to compile C and C++ all the way to WebAssembly, via asm.js.
 Binaryen began as Emscripten's WebAssembly processing library (`wasm-emscripten`).